Rebate Management

 Identify the causes through user interviews

 I met some representatives from the Procurement team to discuss the issue.
 It appeared that the team found the tool hard to use, the interface was unclear and sometimes confusing.
 They felt like it takes too much effort to figure out, so they’d pretty much given up on it.
-I summarized the findings into following main problems along with few examples.
+I summarized the findings into two main problems – Bad information structure and Lack of guidance and visibility of system status.

 The improved design